April 17, 2026

 3. I made custom trim from the RV bench seat wood to wrap the slide out wall

-I had to make custom trim for the edges of the console, but I was able to match the finish pretty well with some walnut wood stain.
+All I needed was a little trim.
+I made custom trim pieces and used walnut wood stain to almost match the existing finish.
 The wood stain also worked great to cover up blemishes in the existing paneling.

 Cutting Holes and Installing Electrical Plugs